Guilouz/Marlin-SuperRacer-MKS-Nano-V3/README.md

 ## Downloads:

-- Firmwares for Super Racer Stock are available in [Releases](https://github.com/Guilouz/Marlin-SuperRacer-MKS-Nano-V3/releases) section.
+- Firmwares for Super Racer Stock are available in [here](https://github.com/Guilouz/Marlin-SuperRacer-MKS-Nano-V3/releases).
 - Firmwares for Super Racer + Bondtech LGX Lite are available at the bottom of the page.

 ## Main features: